-- Operations on a JOIN/LEAVE/DISCONNECT packet: The process_thread inserts the joining or leaving member into the member_engine.
-Also, depending on the membership events, it performs leader election, and creates the leader-specific components if the member becomes the leader (the operations of the leader-specific components are described later in this subsection).
-It should be noted that the operations on the LEAVE and DISCONNECT packets are both identical. - Operations on a REKEY packet: The process_thread first retrieves the rekeying information including the rekeying sequence number (the identifier of a REKEY packet and hence a rekeying operation), the joining and leaving members, as well as the key tree, from the received REKEY packet.
-The process_thread then starts the rekeying operation, which consists of (1) specifying the leader's identity in the leader_engine; (2) synchronizing the joining and leaving members with those in the member_engine; (3) updating the key tree in the keytree_engine based on the selected interval-based algorithm; and (4) updating the secret and blinded keys of the key path in the sesskey_engine and broadcasting any blinded keys if the group member becomes a sponsor.

-- Operations on a BKEY packet: The process_thread obtains the blinded keys from the packet, which is composed of a sequence of blinded keys of some key tree nodes on a key path.
+- Operations on a REKEY packet: The process_thread first retrieves the rekeying information including the rekeying sequence number (the identifier of a REKEY packet and hence a rekeying operation), the joining and leaving members, as well as the key tree, from the received REKEY packet.
+The process_thread then starts the rekeying operation, which consists of (1) specifying the leader's identity in the leader_engine; (2) synchronizing the joining and leaving members with those in the member_engine; (3) updating the key tree in the key-tree_engine based on the selected interval-based algorithm; and (4) updating the secret and blinded keys of the key path in the sesskey_engine and broadcasting any blinded keys if the group member becomes a sponsor. - Operations on a BKEY packet: The process_thread obtains the blinded keys from the packet, which is composed of a sequence of blinded keys of some key tree nodes on a key path.
 If the blinded keys help the group key generation, the process_thread computes the secret keys along the key path, which is maintained by the sesskey_engine.
 Besides, if the group member is a sponsor and the sesskey_engine contains the new blinded keys to be broadcast, the process_thread will broadcast a BKEY packet consisting of the blinded keys. - Operations on a MESSAGE packet: The process_thread inserts the MESSAGE packet, which contains the application-level messages, into the message_queue.
 The enqueued packets will later be processed by the application.
 Here, we derive three independent sub-keys from the latest group key and encrypt/decrypt the message content based on the Triple-DES-CBC standard (Schneier, 1996).
-In addition, we use the "signature before encryption" approach (Schneier, 1996) as shown in Figure 5.
+In addition, we use the "signature before encryption" approach (Schneier, 1996) as shown in Fig. 5.

 If a group member is elected to be leader, the process_thread will create the leader-specific components, composed of the rekey_poll_thread, the rekey_send_thread, and the rekey_queue.
 To send a rekeying message to the group, the leader performs the following procedure: (1) The rekey_poll_thread periodically issues a rekeying signal (the indicator of performing a rekeying operation) into the rekey_queue and notifies the rekey_send_thread to send REKEY packets.
 The rekeying signal also specifies the interval-based algorithm to be performed.
-(2) When the rekey_send_thread is notified, it removes the rekeying signal from the rekey_queue.
-(3) The rekey_send_thread gathers the rekeying sequence number from the leader_engine, the joining and leaving members from the member_engine, and the existing key tree from the keytree_engine.
+(2) When the rekey send thread is notified, it removes the rekeying signal from the rekey_queue.
+(3) The rekey_send_thread gathers the rekeying sequence number from the leader engine, the joining and leaving members from the member_engine, and the existing key tree from the keytree engine.
 (4) The rekey_send_thread constructs the REKEY packet based on the gathered details.
-(5) The rekey_send_thread signs the REKEY packet with the certkey_engine.
+(5) The rekey send thread signs the REKEY packet with the certkey_engine.
 (6) Finally, the rekey_send_thread sends the packet over the network.